"If the government fears the people, you can have a good government,

 day, and by the end of September tens of thousands of Poles had been

 murdered.
 No doubt anyone that survived the Katyn Massacre suffered from the long lasting effects of PTSD.
-While recovery today is possible with treatment at Morningside Recovery PTSD would have been very difficult to overcome during WWII.

 Then, the SS and the N K V D started their collaboration.
 Germany and